Week 12 Fantasy football rankings, picks, start-sit advice from proven model

-Fantasy football rankings, sleepers and streamers for Week 12 from proven NFL model
+Fantasy football rankings, projections, sleepers and streamers for Week 12 from proven NFL model

 SportsLine's model reveals its Week 12 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 Revenge may not be one of the top factors you consider when constructing your Fantasy football strategy, but perhaps it should be for your Week 12 Fantasy football picks.
 Several players will see former employers, such as Christian McCaffrey versus Carolina, Aaron Jones versus Green Bay and Baker Mayfield versus the Rams.
 While McCaffrey is a must-start for Week 12 Fantasy football lineups, the others may get a bit of a boost in the eyes of some managers.
-That's especially considering the injuries to players like Aaron Rodgers, Michael Penix Jr. and Josh Jacobs that could have ramifications.
+That's especially considering the injuries to players like Aaron Rodgers and Josh Jacobs that could have ramifications, as well as the loss of Michael Penix Jr. (knee) for the season, which will reshape the Atlanta offense.
+Cincinnati's offense is especially a challenge to forecast this week with Ja'Marr Chase (suspension) out, but quarterback Joe Burrow (toe) potentially back.

 Bet on every NFL Week 12 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $200 in bonus bets if your $5 initial wager wins + 3 months of NBA League Pass: